• Skip to primary navigation

 • Add curry leaves, green chilies, fresh coconut, poppy seeds, ginger, and garlic, and cook until coconut is lightly browned (2-3 minutes).
 Stir frequently.

-• Remove the pan from the heat and let the mixture cool down to room temperature.
+• Remove the pan from the heat and let the mixture cool to room temperature.

-• Add the cooled mixture to a blender along with ½ cup water and make a very smooth paste.
+• Add the cooled mixture to a blender with ½ cup of water and make a very smooth paste.
 Scrape the sides of the blender a few times while blending.

 • Set the ground masala paste aside.